fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/db_infrastructure.md

     <img style="width: 600px; height: 220px" src="https://s3.amazonaws.com/fluree-docs/flakeLogBlocks1-5.png" alt="A table with the columns: 'subject', 'predicate', 'object', 'block', and 'add.'
 There are seven rows in this table, and each contains sample data, which is explained in the accompanying paragraph">
 </p>

-Rather than storing a copy of the entire database in each block, every block contains only flakes, or facts about entities, that are different as of that block.
+Rather than storing a copy of the entire ledger in each block, every block contains only flakes, or facts about entities, that are different as of that block.

 ### Collections and Predicates
-A [collection](/docs/schema/overview#collections) is analogous to a relational database table.
-Every time you want a new type of item in your database, you would create a new collection.
-For example, collections in your database might be person, company, and city.
+A [collection](/docs/schema/overview#collections) is analogous to a relational ledger table.
+Every time you want a new type of item in your ledger, you would create a new collection.
+For example, collections in your ledger might be person, company, and city.

 Every collection has [predicates](/docs/schema/overview#predicates).
-Predicates are analogous to relational database columns.
+Predicates are analogous to relational ledger columns.
 The features of a collection are its predicates.
 For example, the person collection might have the following predicates: person/firstName, person/lastName, and person/age.

 Together, collections, and predicates make up a Fluree schema.

 ### Subject-Predicate-Object Model

-In a Fluree, every item in the database is called a `subject`.
+In a Fluree, every item in the ledger is called a `subject`.
 When you create a new subject, you need to specify what collection it belongs to (for example, a person).
 When you create that subject, we automatically generate an `_id` for it.
-This `_id` is a long integer, which uniquely references that subject in the database.
+This `_id` is a long integer, which uniquely references that subject in the ledger.

 In addition to an `_id`, subject can have an unlimited number of `predicate`s.
 For example, when you create your person, you might give them a person/firstName, person/lastName, and person/age - those are the predicates.

 In addition to subjects and predicates, we have something called objects in Fluree.
 The object is the value of the subject-predicate combination.
 So, a subject could be `17592186044440` (a subject `_id`), a corresponding predicate could be `person/firstName`, and a corresponding object could be `Mike`.

 All together, a subject, predicate, and object together is called a triple.
-These triples, or [RDF triples](https://www.w3.org/TR/rdf-concepts/), are a standard structure for data, which allows Fluree to be compatible with other triple-store databases.
+These triples, or [RDF triples](https://www.w3.org/TR/rdf-concepts/), are a standard structure for data, which allows Fluree to be compatible with other triple-store ledgers.
 You can also take the triples created by the Fluree transactor and ingest them into a query engine that can interpret triples.

 ### Flakes

 Flakes are modified RDF triples.
-Because each block in a Fluree represents the database at a different point in time, flakes not only contain a subject-object-predicate, but also  a time `t`, and a boolean (true/false).
+Because each block in a Fluree represents the ledger at a different point in time, flakes not only contain a subject-object-predicate, but also  a time `t`, and a boolean (true/false).
 The sixth element of a flake is a JSON-object for metadata.
 It is not fully implemented.

 The `t` is a negative integer. `t` is a more granular notion of time than a block.
 A block with multiple transactions will have multiple `t`s.
 Each block has a [metadata flake](#block-metadata) with the predicate `_block/number` that links a `t` with a positive block integer.